Co-author: TJ Ryan

 How being grateful will help you get rid of your debt

-Here are four ways Megan found that gratitude can help us to get rid of our debt:
+Here are four ways gratitude can help us to get rid of our debt –

 - Get rid of everything you don’t need.
-Others will be grateful for something we don’t even use, and we will see that actually we do have everything that we need, and do not need more.
+Others will be grateful for something you don’t even use, and you will see that actually you do have everything that you need.
 When you have less stuff, you might even be able to live in a smaller, less expensive home.
-Donate the clothes you don’t wear to an opp shop, and give away that extra desk that just takes up space to a refugee centre near you.
+Donate the clothes you don’t wear to an op shop, and give away that extra desk – just taking up space – to a refugee centre near you.